Loafjet/Loafjet/README.md

       2. Motive <br>
       3. Skills <br>
       4. What you liked abou Loafjet❤️ <br>
-* We are eager to read you mail⚡️!
+* We are eager to read you message⚡️!

 # Reward 🎁